3D printing brain scans helps doctors with a tricky diagnosis

 The Pixelbook is Google’s first real attempt at a mainstream laptop

 When there’s a problem in the brain, it pays to be precise — every millimeter counts with something like a tumor or blocked artery.
-But it can be extremely difficult to understand the exact shape and size of these things, which makes them difficult to diagnose and treat as well.
-But 3D printing a replica of the growth or damage may make doctors may be better able to do so.
+But it can be extremely difficult to understand the exact shape and size of these things, which makes them difficult to diagnose and treat, as well.
+But 3D printing a replica of the growth or damage may make doctors better able to do so.

-That’s the suggestion made by Dr Darin Okuda (above), who recently published some work showing the effectiveness of this printing method in diagnosing and understanding brain lesions found in multiple sclerosis patients.
+That’s the suggestion made by Dr. Darin Okuda (above), who recently published some work showing the effectiveness of this printing method in diagnosing and understanding brain lesions found in multiple sclerosis patients.

-Okuda’s team analyzed MRI scans of MS-affected brains and printed out exact copies of the lesions, or damaged areas, detected in them.
+Okuda’s team analyzed MRI scans of MS-affected brains and printed exact copies of the lesions, or damaged areas, detected in them.
 These were given to people who would normally have just used 2D images or a 3D reconstruction on a screen to diagnose or monitor this type of thing.

 “What you see on plain 2-dimensional views does not give one a clear understanding as to the true shape of the lesion itself,” Okuda told me.
 “By studying lesions in 3D, we are looking at these findings in an entirely different way, assessing their shape and surface characteristics.”